vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ## Historical analysis

-To store the values for future analysis, we set up a table in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
+To store the values for future analysis, we create a list in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
 We add a timestamp column and two integer columns for the temperature and humidity.

 ![image](/assets/2025-04-02/070.png)

 In the Peakboard app, we set up a data connection to this Hub list and query the last 100 records.
-This will supply the data for our chart.
+This will supply the data for our historical data charts.

 ![image](/assets/2025-04-02/080.png)

-For our historical data charts, we use a simple line chart and connect it to the Hub list data connection.
+For our charts, we use a simple line chart and connect it to the Hub list data connection.
 In our example, we have two separate charts: one for temperature and one for humidity.

 ![image](/assets/2025-04-02/090.png)